TejasQ/tejaskumar.com/blog/1662231166334__health-fitness-devrel-hemophilia.md

 You see, **human beings bleed internally all the time**.
 Like literally _all the time_.
 When you walk up some stairs, tiny blood vessels near your knees rupture and start trickling blood into your knee cavity.
 This stops in a matter of seconds for you though, and you never even notice.

 For me, walking to a grocery store would present a very real possibility of being bedridden the next day, because my knee would eventually fill up with blood such that the blood would pull the ball away from the socket in the joint and it would be in a pseudo-dislocated position which was quite painful, which required emergency medication.
 From _walking_.
 Yeah.
+Similar things happened with other joints, like elbows (from opening heavy doors) and ankles (also from walking).

 With this, 18 years of my life between the ages of 4 and 22 were lived on a pendulum: